-Concentrations were well below the human health value of $1.4~g/m^3$ at all sites.
-Samples from well 3278 which penetrates the Deep Wairau Aquifer at Fairhall and taps ancient, mineralised groundwater had elevated levels.
-There has commonly been a correlation between high levels of boron and arsenic in Marlborough groundwaters (Table 13).
+Concentrations were well below the human health value of 1.4 g/m3 at all sites except for the deep well 3278 which penetrates the Deep Wairau Aquifer at Fairhall and taps ancient groundwater.
+A correlation commonly exists between high levels of boron and arsenic in Marlborough groundwaters.